Posts

 Image

-This is an introduction to my 'Deep Past' Series.
+This is an introduction to my 'Deep Past' series.
 You have found it either on my bike routes website (pootler.co.uk) or my gallimaufry (oildrumlane.co.uk) My aim is to produce a brief, phone-friendly, jargon-free and high-level summary of the origin and nature of the general features of the landscape of this area, leaving finer detail to other posts.
 This involves many compromises, so it will be thin gruel.
-I have stuck to mainstream interpretations and explanations and I cannot pose as an expert, but I have done some homework.
-If you can tell me how to improve this stuff without lengthening it, please do.
+I cannot pose as any sort of expert but have done some homework and stuck to mainstream interpretations and explanations for a lot of this stuff even when these are disputed.
+I f you can tell me how to improve it without lengthening it, please do.
 Note that the series is not a single linear narrative.
-I have diverted or disappeared down a rabbit hole where I think it adds to the the understanding of our area.
+I have diverted or disappeared down a rabbit hole, where I think it adds to the understanding of our area.
 Posts 1 - 5 take you from the creation (!) through to the arrival of humans.
-Posts 6 - 9 stretches to Feudal times with more about the inhabitants.
-Posts 10 - 13 look at the gradual crea...
+Posts 6 - 9 stretches to feudal times with more about the inh...

 Deep Past 5 .
 Chilling Out